 Of course, Ralphie refused to give up.
-For a school assignment, he wrote an essay all about the Red Rider BB gun he yearned for and why it was so important that he get one for Christmas.
-Ralphie was certain his teacher would be so enthralled with his essay (aka case study), she’d give him an A+.
+For a school assignment, he wrote an essay (aka case study) all about the Red Rider BB gun he yearned for and why it was so important that he get one for Christmas.
+Ralphie was certain his teacher would be so enthralled with his essay she’d give him an A+.
 He could then triumphantly show his parents his grade – and essay – and surely earn his BB gun.

-Unfortunately, Ralphie’s teacher was less than impressed with his writing:
+Suffice to say Ralphie’s teacher was less than impressed with his writing:

 Poor Ralphie felt the same frustration experienced by anyone who has ever written a case study that failed to gain the interest and curiosity from the intended target audience.